Question-Answer Sentence Graph for Joint Modeling Answer Selection: Experiments

-\paragraph{Choosing EQAG-GNN hyperparameters} We run ablation studies for hyperparameter on the WikiQA dataset, evaluated on the validation set.
+\paragraph{Choosing EQAG-GNN hyperparameters} We run ablation studies for hyperparameter tuning on the WikiQA dataset, evaluated on the validation set.
 For each hyperparameter tuned, we fix the values of all other hyperparameters to their optimal setting.
-The optimal settings of the variables, as shown in figures~\ref{fig:ablation-K} and~\ref{fig:ablation-thresholds}, are $K_{intra} = 5$, $K_{inter} = 10$, $th_{intra} = 0.70$, and $th_{inter} = 0.90$.
-It can be observed that $K_{intra}$ and $th_{intra}$ may affect the P@1 accuracy more than $K_{inter}$ and $th_{inter}$, perhaps because they directly impact how the intra-row connections between answer candidates of test queries are formed, which greatly influences the learned embeddings of each test node.

-\paragraph{Comparative Results} Tables~\ref{table:eval_1} reports the P@1 accuracies of the different state-of-the-art QA models including TANDA, ASR, MASR, as well as EQAG-GNN model variants, on the WikiQA, TREC-QA, and WQA datasets.
+The optimal settings of the variables, as shown in Figures~\ref{fig:EQAG-hyperparameters}(a) and~\ref{fig:EQAG-hyperparameters}(b), are $K_{intra} = 5$, $K_{inter} = 10$, $th_{intra} = 0.70$, and $th_{inter} = 0.90$.
+It can be observed that $K_{intra}$ and $th_{intra}$ may affect the P@1 accuracy more than $K_{inter}$ and $th_{inter}$, perhaps because they directly impact how the intra-row connections between answer candidates of test queries are formed, which greatly influences the learned embeddings of each test node. \paragraph{Comparative Results} Table~\ref{table:eval_1} reports P@1 accuracies of different SOTA QA models for ODQA on AS2 evaluated on WikiQA, TREC-QA, and WQA datasets.
+Models include TANDA, ASR, MASR, KGAT, EQAG-GNN model variants, described above, the SOTA GNN-based model for AS2, BR-MPGE-AS~\cite{mpge2020}, the CNN-based sentence similarity model, L.D.C.~\cite{ldc}, the Bi-LSTM CNN-based model which explicitly models pairwise word interactions, PWIM~\cite{pwim}, the hyperbolic space embedding model, HyperQA~\cite{hyperqa}, and the CNN-based latent clustering (LC) language model (LM), Comp-Clip+LM+LC~\cite{DBLP:journals/corr/abs-1905-12897}.
 All models use RoBERTa-base pre-trained checkpoint.
-The table shows that QA-GNN consistently achieves the highest performance among all models and all datasets on P@1 metric.
-For example, it outperforms TANDA by around 4, 7, and nearly 3 absolute percent points in P@1 on WikiQA, TREC-QA, and WQA, respectively.
+The table shows QA-GNN consistently achieves highest performance among all models and all datasets on P@1 metric.
+For example, it outperforms TANDA by around 4, 7, and 3 absolute percent points in P@1 on WikiQA, TREC-QA, and WQA, respectively.
+Appendix tables~\ref{table:eval_2} and~\ref{table:eval_3} further report Maximum a Posteriori (MAP) and Mean Reciprocal Rank (MRR) scores, showing EQAG-GNN also achieves similar performance gains.